codedpills/techpeeps-blog/src/content/blog/the-weakest-reliable-person-beats-the-most-talented-one.md

 The design choice Richard emphasizes is atmosphere.
 He wants students to feel less like they are in a classroom and more like they are "working in a startup," so that the leap into real work feels natural rather than jarring.
 Woven through all of it is an insistence on a "global mindset," strong work ethic, and good values.

-The numbers he shared are the kind that make you sit up.
 Eighty-nine percent of students found jobs within the first nine months of graduating.
 Eighty percent within six months.
 And 31 percent found jobs "even before" they graduated.
 Over 500 developers trained so far, with a virtual program that now reaches a student in France and another in Qatar.

 What clearly excites him most, though, is not the stats.
 It is the idea that this could be "a new way of, um, education here."
 Most programs, he noted, are designed by "older people" for the youth, who then "really do not relate to it well."
 Codetrain, by contrast, is "designed by young people and, um, run by young people," with students acting as co-creators who keep giving feedback until it fits.